Hike Oregon

 Terrain difficulty: Easy (the trail has no big rocks or roots and zero exposure).

-Trail usage: Light to medium
+Trail usage: Low to moderate

 Where to set up your tent: Santiam Lake (there are many spots by the lake for setting up camp).